-I strongly oppose any "orphan works" legislation that permits use of my work without my knowledge or permission merely because someone claims they were unable to identify or locate me or any person or entity that they thought held certain rights to my work.
+As a working writer and as the representative literary estate of my mother, Ann Petry, I oppose any "orphan works" legislation that permits use of our work without my knowledge or permission merely because someone claims they were unable to identify or locate me or my agent or other persons or entity they thought held certain rights to my work.

 Any such legislation would violate my economic and moral rights.
-For writers outside the U.S., such a law would violate rights guaranteed by the Berne Convention and other treaties.
+For writers outside the United States, such a law would violate rights guaranteed by the Berne Convention and other treaties.

 I am especially concerned that proposals for "orphan works" legislation fail to take into consideration the realities of working writers' lives and the difficulties we face in enforcing our rights so that we can earn a living from our writing.
-I believe that work to which I hold some or all rights could be deemed "orphaned," despite the fact that I am still attempting to earn money from it, including in ways that are not reflected in publishers' or libraries' records.
-Copies of my work made available under an "orphan works" law -especially those made available for free by a noncommercial entity - would unfairly compete with and destroy the value of my rights.
+Work to which I hold some or all rights could be deemed "orphaned."
+This has already happened with publication of my mother's story "Marie of the Cabin Club."
+Copies of other works made available under an "orphan works" law - especially those made available for free by a noncommercial entity - would unfairly compete with and destroy the value of my rights.